seedubjay/seedubjay.github.io/wikipedia-clicks.md

 </figcaption> -->
 </figure>

-The final Z% of paths gets pretty dicey though -- in the very worst case, **48 clicks are required**.
-There are many of starting pages that can achieve this, but only one target page...
+The final 0.7% of paths gets pretty dicey though -- in the very worst case, **48 clicks are required**.
+There are many starting pages that can achieve this, but only one ending page...
 Yes, as you've probably already guessed, it's the [1948–49 FC Dinamo București season](https://en.wikipedia.org/wiki/1948–49_FC_Dinamo_București_season).

 Why?
 Here's an excerpt of the 48 glorious clicks to get there when starting at [Nong Khai railway station](https://en.wikipedia.org/wiki/Nong_Khai_railway_station), a railway station on the border between Thailand and Laos: